ilyes-ced/torrent/READme.md

 - [ ] no reliance on announce (implementing DHT)
 - [ ] magnet links
 - [ ] when download is interrupted pick off where it started
+- [ ] rework getting peers from the tracker

 ## Errors: